Sign-up for the latest Lookout news and threat research

 Victoria Mosby 05:37

 Yeah, definitely, like it was.
-So the actual IT director at the time, I was found that he had a biochemistry degree.
-Oh, wow, he didn't have he didn't have like IT degree, but he moved into that space.
-And like, like you said, about schools, it's really special when I was when I was in high school.
-We had an electrical engineering classes, we had programming classes, I went to a vocational school.
+So the actual IT director at the time, I found that he had a biochemistry degree.
+Oh, wow, he didn't have… he didn't have, like, an IT degree, but he moved into that space.
+And like… like you said about schools… It's really special… When I was… when I was in high school, we had an electrical engineering classes, we had programming classes.
+I went to a vocational school.
 So we had a lot of different kind of trade classes and stuff like that.
-But ya know, security was not a thing that anyone talked about, even in those types of technical classes, security did not exist.
+But ya know, security was not a thing that anyone talked about.
+Even in those types of technical classes, security did not exist.
 But this was also the early 2000s.
-So security, as I think industry really didn't hit its stride until the late 2000, early 2000 10s.
-In terms of it been a big, you know, Industry Marketing buzzword,
+So security, as I think, the industry really didn't hit its stride until the late 2000s, early 2010s, in terms of it being a big, you know, industry marketing buzzword, right?

 Kristina Balaam 06:34

-right.
-It's probably why there are so few people in cybersecurity to why as an industry, we're so understaffed.
-And so now you're you're working in mobile security, and, you know, what do you like about mobile security?
-That's, that's maybe different from just cybersecurity in general?
-And what do you find the most exciting about your job.
+It's probably why there are so few people in cybersecurity –– to why, as an industry, we're so understaffed.
+And so now you're… you're working in mobile security, and, you know, what do you like about mobile security that's… that's maybe different from just cybersecurity in general?
+And what do you find the most exciting about your job?

 Victoria Mosby 06:54

-So mobile security and cybersecurity as a whole, are exciting just because there's always something new, there's always something some new threats, or some new tool or some new way to kind of go about the problem.
+So mobile security and cybersecurity as a whole are exciting just because there's always something new, there's always something –– some new threats, or some new tool, or some new way to kind of go about the problem.
 And when I was at FDIC, I wore a lot of different hats and did a whole lot of different things, from policy work to governance, work strategy, operations, program, buildings, audits, you name it, I probably did.
-But Mobile Security specifically, I've always found fascinating, it's just because I mean, I was I remember having a Nokia brick phone that you had prepaid, you know, minutes for, and that's all you had, from there to the flip phone with your, you know, t nine texting and all that and from there to like your razor, Motorola's and then the sidekicks with the push up.
-So I grew up, obviously, growing up, you know, just seeing the evolution of these phones, but then seeing the evolution of what you could literally do with this phone, it is now at this point, my oldest cell phone, like of my test devices, is still more powerful than the that original laptop I ever had.
+But mobile security specifically, I've always found fascinating.
+It's just because, I mean, I was I remember having a Nokia brick phone that you had prepaid, you know, minutes for, and that's all you had.
+From there to the flip phone with your, you know, T9 texting and all that.
+And from there to, like, your razor, Motorola's, and then the Sidekicks with the push up.
+So I grew up, obviously… growing up, you know, just seeing the evolution of these phones, but then seeing the evolution of what you could literally do with this phone.
+It is now, at this point, my oldest cell phone, like all of my test devices, is still more powerful than the original laptop I had.
 So it's just mind blowing, and it's not going to stop.
 So for me, I really liked mobile security, because there's just so much to it.
 And it's still kind of that relatively young technology from a security perspective.
-So it's also exciting to see what we can do to make it better Do you know, because networking and and all that has, you know, been around forever, there's tools galore, and people have more or less figured out what they need to do for it.
+So it's also exciting to see what we can do to make it better.
+Do you know, because networking and all that has, you know, been around forever, there's tools galore, and people have more or less figured out what they need to do for it.
 It's just you know, doing it.
-Phones, on the other hand, still kind of a new state that not a lot of people really know how to properly defend against them.
-So that it may ties into what makes it exciting for my job, specifically, as a sales engineer.
+Phones, on the other hand, are still kind of in a new state that not a lot of people really know how to properly defend against them.
+So that ties into what makes it exciting for my job, specifically, as a sales engineer.
 It's just fun working with different customers, especially on the federal side, especially since I have a background in the federal side.
-And I know how outrageously slow they can be of things and doing things for its security, a home, trying to educate them on why they actually need to protect our phones, and why oh, we just do email on our phone.
+And I know how outrageously slow they can be and doing things for security, trying to educate them on why they actually need to protect our phones, and why oh, we just do email on our phone.
 It doesn't matter.
 Like no, it still matters.

 Kristina Balaam 09:19